 “After performances, dissidents and crusaders met at Reduta until dawn.
 The Czech secret police – StB – took strong actions against them, but their meetings continued until the fall of the communist dictatorship.”

 Finding the right night-time activities can be tricky when traveling solo, but jazz clubs are welcoming and comfortable.
 Last night the performance was The Blues Story, a special project of Prague’s best bluesmen.
 Although blues is not my favorite form of jazz, the evening was well spent and the talented group – three guitars and a drummer – played their hearts out for an enthusiastic audience.
-Their English pronunciation and accents were cute when singing traditional Chicago blues songs!
+Their English pronunciation and Czech accents were cute when singing traditional Chicago blues songs!

 I visited Reduta in 2013 and wanted to come back.
 U Malého Glena in Malostranská is another Prague club with good jazz.
 A few weeks ago, exceptional Czech jazz Pianist Najponk and his trio performed.
 The two clubs have quite a competition going.